A Buyer’s Guide to AI in Health and Care

 Where an AI product is not categorised as a medical device and is designed, for example, to improve efficiency rather than support specific clinical or care-related decision-making, regulations require manufacturers to develop their technology in line with ISO 82304 for healthcare software.

-Does this product perform in line with the vendor’s claims?
+Does this product perform in line with the manufacturer’s claims?

-As part of your procurement exercise, you’ll need to scrutinise the performance claims made by the vendor about the product.
+As part of your procurement exercise, you’ll need to scrutinise the performance claims made by the manufacturer about the product.

 Metrics should be aligned to intended use